 In June 2022 PaymentCloud announced that it had gone through a funding round.
 The company raised $35 million in the form of $10 million in equity and a $25 million credit facility from Electronic Merchant Services.
 Since the funding round included an equity stake, Electronic Merchant Services is a part-owner of PaymentCloud.
 It is unclear what are the specific details of the percent of equity ownership in that equity raise.
 Whether the credit facility has an equity conversion clause was also not disclosed.

-A year before that, PaymentCloud secured a $10 million credit facility from Expresso Capital in June 2021.
+A year before that, PaymentCloud secured a $10 million credit facility from Espresso Capital in June 2021.
 Although a credit facility would not constitute ownership, the announcement did not disclose if the debt financing had an equity conversion clause.
 As a result, it’s hard to know if there can be any future changes to ownership as a result of this funding round.

 Finally, in October 2020, PaymentCloud acquired Paysley for an undisclosed amount.
 The announcement did not give any details on the deal structure of the acquisition; if it was for cash, equity, or a combination of both.
 As such, it is impossible to judge whether prior owners of Paysley may or may not have an ownership stake in the newly combined company.

-How Much Does PaymentCloud charge
+How Much Does PaymentCloud Charge vs. HMS

 It’s important to understand that not all acquiring banks are willing to serve all types of high risk businesses.
 Those that are willing to work with such merchants will demand higher rates, commensurate with the risk associated with such businesses.
 These risks are determined by evaluating how long the merchant has been operational, the merchant’s payment processing history, specifically, transactions’ size and volumes, as well as the chargeback ratio.
 As a result, pricing for Payment Cloud clients can range widely.

 The problem with tiered pricing is that transactions that may only be charged a certain very low rate is bucketed into a specific tier.
 Even if that transaction category is included in the lowest priced tier, it is still almost always guaranteed that the rate is higher that it would be had it not been in a tiered pricing plan.
-Even if for a certain period the pricing is minimal, the tiers in which transactions are included today (or during an introductory period) can change on a whim, usually without notice.

 Finally, there is never really a credible way to compare tiered pricing plans between merchant service providers as there is no way of knowing what is included in a certain tier, from one processor to another.

-Does Payment Cloud charge a monthly fee?
+Does Payment Cloud Charge a Monthly Fee?

 It appears that PaymentCloud may lock in customers into a two-year agreement, which may also include a termination fee.
 Based on a Google review, there is a one-star rating from a merchant who shared that a PaymentCloud sales agent did not sufficiently disclose that the contract stipulated a 2 year term agreement.